 The BP garage transferred to Shell in 2008, in line with all other Extra forecourts.

 A 2010 refurbishment saw the toilet block moved from the entrance to the back, allowing a new WHSmith to open in the middle.
-This removed all evidence of the original 'disconnected' layout of the services.
+This removed all evidence of the original 'disconnected' layout of the service area.
 This also added a side-entrance to the back of the car park.

-Warren's Bakery, a Cornwall-based bakery, was introduced to the services on 26 May 2015.
+Warren's Bakery, a Cornwall-based bakery, was introduced to the service area on 26 May 2015.
 This involved covering up some of the glass frontage added in 2004, again masking the original layout.

 IONITY electric vehicle charging points were added to the back of the car park in 2020.

-The services came last in Holiday Which?
-Magazine's survey in 2006, as they said it was "little more than a McDonald's next to a petrol station", and it had un-flushed toilets with broken seats and broken locks.
-But Cullompton argued back, as reported on BBC News.
+The service area received considerable media attention in 2006, after it came last in Holiday Which?
+Magazine's survey, where they said it was "little more than a McDonald's next to a petrol station".
+They reported un-flushed toilets with broken seats and broken locks.
+Cullompton argued back, as reported on BBC News.

-In August 2011, VisitEngland rated the services as 2 stars, making it one of the worst-rated.
+In August 2011, VisitEngland rated the service area as 2 stars, making it one of the worst-rated.
+It progressed to 3 stars in the May 2012 and March 2015 reviews.

 |Tiverton (4 miles)|